 Here are some things I’ve learned along the way that increase concentration power for Focus Friday.

 Take a little time for yourself.
 It’s Friday at 2 p.m.
-Time to pull out the knitting kit from Darn Good Yarn and put on some headphones for two hours.
+Time to pull out the crossword puzzles and put on some headphones for two hours.
 Focus Friday isn’t a day off, but taking some personal time during the day is healthy.

 Where is your to-do list from all those meetings this week?
 What task is going to take the most time and brainpower?
 Block out the hours and finish the job.